zackhall/pixyll/about.md

 ### Zack Hall

 I'm a designer and developer.
 I'm 1/2 of the [Burpee Over Bar](http://burpeeoverbar) team building beautiful web and mobile experiences for CrossFit.
-I'm an Amazon engineer where I'm working the Alexa News team.
+I'm an Amazon engineer where I'm working the Alexa team.
 Formerly, I worked as an engineer on the Windows Store and Edge teams at Microsoft.

 ### Blog